Hair Loss Information

 Classification of female genetic baldness is often more simple than in men, since women’s hair loss can be observed in only three patterns or stages.
 The Ludwig Classification system for hereditary hair loss in women describes diffuse hair loss as Type I (mild), Type II (moderate), or Type III (extensive).

 In many cases, the diagnosis of female pattern hair loss is similar to diagnosis in men.
 The patient will have thinning hair, often on the front and/or top of the scalp, as well as a family history of baldness and miniaturized hairs observed by the physician with a densitometer.
 However, as mentioned above, hair loss in women can also be caused — or complicated — by underlying conditions, including medical conditions and therapeutic or recreational drug use.
 Localized hair loss in women, rather than diffuse thinning, can also occur because of medical conditions — as with varieties of scarring alopecia — or due to excessive hair styling — as is the case with traction alopecia.
 Because of the possibility of non-genetic factors resulting in hair loss, women often undergo additional diagnostic testing in order to confirm the diagnosis.

 This section focuses on the causes, classification, and diagnosis of hair loss in women, rather than treatments.
 However, we recommend that female prospective patients read this information before visiting our office for a consultation.

-Explore the Hair Loss FAQ, Myths & More section
+Explore the Hair Loss Facts, Myths & More section

 The Hair Loss section of this website is devoted to providing details as to the causes, classification, and diagnosis of hair loss in men and women.
 For information and details on the treatment of hair loss, please view our sections on medical treatment of hair loss and hair transplantation.